 Tuk-Tuk & Boat Ride

-Brooke and I really wanted to ride in a tuk-tuk during our visit to Bangkok, but we heard drivers can be untrustworthy.
+We really wanted to ride in a tuk-tuk during our visit to Bangkok, but we heard drivers can be untrustworthy.
 Artty found a tuk-tuk for us, and he stopped the driver from overcharging us!
 He negotiated the price down and even scolded the driver for trying to charge tourists too much… Awesome!
 The ride was fun, as we wound through the busy streets to the commuter boat ramp.

 Hopping out of the tuk-tuk, we climbed onto a local commuter boat to navigate the canals, back to the train station.
 From the boat, we could catch a glimpse of how people lived along the water.
 Many of the houses seemed to be built from whatever items could be salvaged nearby.
 When we arrived at the train station, Artty made sure we found our train before saying goodbye and wishing us well on our travels.